rasika2012/openchoreo/samples/README.md

 ### Project Creation
 All the above sample components uses the default project.
 Follow this [sample](./deploying-applications/add-new-project) to create a new project if required.

+> [!Note]
-Note: In case you need to try these application samples in a new configuration remember to use the new resource names you created while following the "Configuring OpenChoreo" section above.
+> In case you need to try these application samples in a new configuration remember to use the new resource names you created while following the "Configuring OpenChoreo" section above.